davehull/Kansa/README.md

 http://www.powershellmagazine.com/2014/07/18/kansa-a-powershell-based-incident-response-framework/

 ## What does it do?
-It uses Powershell Remoting to run user contributed, ahem, user contri-
-buted modules across hosts in an enterprise to collect data for use
-during incident response, breach hunts, or for building an environmental
+It uses Powershell Remoting to run user contributed, ahem, user contributed modules across hosts in an enterprise to collect data for use during incident response, breach hunts, or for building an environmental  baseline.
-baseline.

 ## How do you use it?
-Here's a very simple command line example you can run on your own local
+Here's a very simple command line example you can run on your own local host.
-host.

-1. After downloading the project and unzipping it, you'll likely need
-to "unblock" the ps1 files.
-The easiest way to do this if you're using
-Powershell v3 or later is to cd to the directory where Kansa resides
+1. After downloading the project and unzipping it, you'll likely need to "unblock" the ps1 files.
+The easiest way to do this if you're using Powershell v3 or later is to cd to the directory where Kansa resides and do:
-and do:
 ```Powershell
 ls -r *.ps1 | Unblock-File
 ```